-The school SENCo for Inclusion has responsibility for co-ordinating the provision for pupils with SEND (at this time she is also the Headteacher).
+The school SENCo for Inclusion has responsibility for co-ordinating the provision for pupils with SEND.
 She may work individually with pupils, or carry out assessments where required, and will usually host formal meetings such as annual reviews.

 In addition to the class teacher and SENCo pupils might come into contact with the following: